alextim/astro-lib/packages/astro-sitemap/README.md

 - Flexible configuration: configure the integration with an external config, `astro.config.*` or a combination of both.
 - Better logging.

-Part of the functionality from **astro-sitemap** became an update for the official integration [@astrojs/sitemap](https://github.com/withastro/astro/tree/main/packages/integrations/sitemap) from v0.1.2 to v0.2.0.
+Part of the functionality of **astro-sitemap** has become a minor update of the official integration [@astrojs/sitemap](https://github.com/withastro/astro/tree/main/packages/integrations/sitemap) from v0.1.2 to version 0.2.0.

 Shared functionality with the official **@astrojs/sitemap**: